The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The gate was built around a specific conception of what fine art was and who made it.
 The MFA programs whose graduates populated the committees that codified it, and that trained the faculty who would teach in subsequent programs, and that trained the artists who would be represented by the galleries and reviewed by the critics — all operated within the same formal vocabulary: painting, sculpture, photography, printmaking, and, by the 1990s, installation, video, and new media.
 The credential certified fluency in that vocabulary.
 It certified nothing else.

-Every artist working outside that vocabulary — the ceramicist before ceramics were seen as fine art, the fiber artist before textiles achieved status, the mosaic artist in 2026 — held either a credential the gate did not recognize or no credential at all.
+Every artist working outside that vocabulary — the ceramicist before ceramics was rehabilitated, the fiber artist before textiles moved, the mosaic artist in 2026 — held either a credential the gate did not recognize or no credential at all.
 The consequence was specific and compounding.
 Without an MFA, a studio artist cannot hold a tenure-track university teaching position at most institutions.
 Without a teaching position, they have no institutional affiliation.
 Without institutional affiliation, they are less competitive for major grants, less legible to museum curators building group shows, less likely to be reviewed by publications that pay attention to academic appointment as a signal of seriousness.
 The gate was not a single wall.
 It was a series of doors, and they all opened with the same key.

 The MFA system is the subject of this report.
 Not the individual programs, which vary enormously in quality and intention, and not the individual faculty members, many of whom teach with genuine conviction and care.
 The subject is the structure: how the credentialing system was built, what it teaches and what it refuses to teach, who it admits and who it prices out, and how its failure to recognize an entire medium — mosaic — is not an oversight but the predictable output of a system designed to reproduce a hierarchy rather than to challenge one.

 The Unpaid Canvas documented the career ladder and the business skills that determine whether artists can sustain working practices.
 The Grant Economy documented the grant economy and the exclusions built into the NEA’s own discipline taxonomy.
-Made by Hand documented how Conceptual art’s devaluation of technical mastery was absorbed into institutional common sense.
-The report on ceramics and textiles traced how both media achieved fine art standing through the credentialing and exhibition system.
+Made by Hand documented how Conceptual art’s devaluation of technical mastery was absorbed into institutional common sense. the report on ceramics and textiles traced the rehabilitation of ceramics and textiles through the credentialing and exhibition system.
 This report closes the loop: the pipeline that produces the artists who enter those systems is itself a hierarchy-reproduction machine, and it is the machine the MME’s education program is designed to run alongside, not through.

 1.1 Before the Terminal Degree: How Artists Were Made

 The idea that an artist requires a university degree to practice professionally is, historically speaking, a recent invention.
 For most of the history of Western art, artists were trained through one of three systems: the guild apprenticeship, the royal academy, or the private atelier.
-Each of these systems had its own credentialing logic, its own aesthetic hierarchy, and its own exclusions — as Designed to Fail documented in the case of the Royal Academy’s exclusion of women and historically excluded art forms.
+Each of these systems had its own credentialing logic, its own aesthetic hierarchy, and its own exclusions — as Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide documented in the case of the Royal Academy’s exclusion of women and craft media.
 But none of them required a university degree.

 The guild system, dominant in Europe from the medieval period through the early modern era, trained artists through structured apprenticeship: years of workshop practice under a master, progressing from basic preparation tasks through increasingly complex technical work, culminating in the production of a masterwork that demonstrated full competence.
 The system was hierarchical and often exclusionary on grounds of sex, religion, and social origin.
 But it was organized around the transmission of technique.
 What the guilds taught was how to make things.
 The credential it conferred was demonstrated competence in making.

 The royal academy system that displaced the guild model from the seventeenth century onward — the Académie Royale de Peinture et de Sculpture in Paris (founded 1648), the Royal Academy in London (founded 1768), the Accademia di San Luca in Rome — was organized around drawing from the human figure, historical painting, and the hierarchy of genres that placed history painting at the apex and still life at the base.
-This system, as Designed to Fail documented, was explicitly gendered: women were excluded from the life drawing room, which meant exclusion from the training required for the highest genre.
+This system, as Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide documented, was explicitly gendered: women were excluded from the life drawing room, which meant exclusion from the training required for the highest genre.
 But it was still organized around technique — around the transmission of a specific set of skills that, once acquired, constituted professional standing.

 The American art school tradition that developed in the nineteenth century drew on both models: the National Academy of Design in New York (founded 1825), the Pennsylvania Academy of the Fine Arts (founded 1805), and the Art Students League (founded 1875) all taught through sustained studio practice, life drawing, and technical instruction.
 The credential they awarded — where they awarded credentials at all — was the Certificate of Completion, not a degree.
 The degree was not the point.
 The painting was the point.